March Madness 2027 Betting Guide Odds, Bracket, Picks & How to Bet

 March Madness Format

-March Madness follows a single-elimination format, meaning every game is win-or-go-home.
-Once a team loses, they’re out of the tournament.
-This structure creates the high-stakes drama fans love—every possession matters, and upsets can change the entire bracket.
+March Madness uses a single-elimination format, which means every game is win-or-go-home.
+Once a team loses, its tournament run is over.
+This structure creates the high-stakes drama that defines the NCAA Tournament, where every possession matters and upsets can reshape the entire bracket.

 - Round of 64